The Coherence Fee

 The full coboundary — built from the internal states rather than the observable schemas — is an 8×16 matrix with no zero rows.
 Every consistency requirement can reference at least one internal-state field.
 If you could see the full internal state, you could check everything.
 But you cannot see the full internal state.
 The tools do not publish it.
 The bilateral regime operates on projections.

 The coherence fee for this pipeline is 2: two independent dimensions of consistency that bilateral verification cannot reach because the projection kills them.
 The number is not an estimate.
-It is the rank deficiency of the observable coboundary — the precise count of structurally invisible failure modes, computed from the schemas alone.
+It is the rank deficiency of the observable coboundary — the precise count of structurally invisible failure modes.

 Eliminating the fee